johnpark144/Theoretical_Study/Study_for_Question/7_English.md

     - Miss many features familiar to some developers.
     - No more access to 'function.caller' and 'function.arguments'.
     - Concatenating scripts with different strict modes may cause issues.

+- `What's the difference between an "attribute" and a "property"?`
+  - Attribute : defined on the HTML markup (Static)
+  - Property : defined on the DOM (Dynamic)